 The minimum load for a full-time graduate student is 9 graduate credit hours per semester.
 No more than 12 hours per semester may be carried without the permission of the GPD.
 In summer sessions 6 credit hours constitute a full load.
-Graduate students with a teaching or research assistantship with 20 hours per week must register for at least 9 hours (or 3 hours during summer).
+Graduate students with a teaching or research assistantship must register for at least 9 hours (or 3 hours during summer).